voxpupuli/puppet-fail2ban/README.md

 Determines which ip addresses will not be reported.
 Defaults to '['127.0.0.1/8', '192.168.56.0/24']'.

+#### `additional_jails`

+Enables additional jails (and its filters) such as:
+- nginx-wp-login
+- nginx-login
+- nginx-badbots
+- nginx-noscript
+- nginx-proxy

 ## Limitations

 This module has been tested on: